TAMS-Group/tams_robotiq_bluetooth/README.md

 If you want to send manual bytes over the serial connection for testing, you can use **minicom**.
 Flash the [**test sketch**](code/test.arduino) on the teensy to test the connection.
 All incomming data from bluetooth will be displayed on the serial monitor.

-## Installation of the FT sensor, Bluetooth adapter, and the Robotiaue Gripper
+## Installation of the FT sensor, Bluetooth adapter, and the Robotiq Gripper

 1. connect FT sensor to the square FT adapter, which is mounted to the UR5 end-effector link
    - tighten 4 screws on the outer ring of the FT sensor with Metric screwdriver